DSCI-310/DSCI-310-Group-9-/README.md

 ## Testing
 Our project uses the `Pytest` testing framework

-Once you have started the Jupyter Notebook, to run our test suite, use the following command in the root directory of the project:
+Once you have started the Jupyter Notebook, to run our test suite, run the following command in the root directory of the project:
 `python -m pytest tests/pytest/`